Skip to Content

 Labradoodle Generation infographic

-Does fur color affect a dog’s personality?
+Does fur color affect personality?

-You might have come heard that certain coat colors in Labradors can influence their trainability.
+You might have heard that certain coat colors in Labradors can influence their trainability.
 In a 2014 study published in the journal Applied Animal Behavior Science, findings appeared to support this notion.

 This study set out to investigate whether Chocolate Labrador Retrievers presented more challenges in training and displayed higher levels of hyperactivity and aggression compared to the more prevalent black Labradors.